CUBRID/cubrid-manual/en/api/cciapi.rst

     :param query_result: (OUT) The results of *sql_stmt*
     :param err_buf: (OUT) Database error buffer
     :return:
-         * Success: It has nothing to do with the success/failure of query execution, only the number of queries executed.
+         * Success: The number of executed queries (it has nothing to do with query execution success/failure.)
          * Failure: Negative number

             *   **CCI_ER_CON_HANDLE**